Could New Initiative Identifying Unnecessary Medical Tests Lead to Misdiagnoses?

 Contact Our Binghamton Injury Law Attorneys Today

-The attorneys of the New York law offices of Scott C. Gottlieb, Injury Law Attorney have vast experience in medical malpractice lawsuits.
+The attorneys of Scott C. Gottlieb, Injury Law Attorney, have vast experience in medical malpractice lawsuits.
 Experience counts.
-If you feel that you or a loved one has suffered due to medical malpractice, call our 24-hour answering service at (607) 724-7700 or use our online contact form.
+If you feel that you or a loved one has suffered due to medical malpractice, call our 24-hour answering service at (607) 235-2754 or use our online contact form.
 There is no charge for the consultation.